Erasmus D. Shattuck: Legal career

 In 1856, Shattuck was elected to be a probate judge as he had been practicing law in Portland, Oregon.
 Then in 1857 he was a delegate to Oregon's Constitutional Convention representing Washington County.
 In 1861, he was a district attorney, and from 1862 to 1863 was the United States Attorney for Oregon.

 Shattuck was then elected in 1862 to the Oregon Supreme Court.
 During this time on the court he served as chief justice from 1866 to 1867.
 He resigned from the bench in December 1867 and was replaced by William W. Upton.
 Shattuck was then elected a second time to the court in 1874 to replace Upton, and then left the bench in 1878 at the end of his term.
 After his time on the high court, Shattuck returned to the bench as a circuit court judge from 1886 to 1898.

 Later years

 Shattuck served as a trustee for Portland Academy and was one of the founders of the Portland Library.

+Erasmus Shattuck died in Portland on July 26, 1900.

+Legacy

 In Portland, both Shattuck School and Road are named for him.

-Erasmus Shattuck died in Portland on July 26, 1900.
+At Portland State University, Shattuck Hall is named for him.